leios/Fable.jl/docs/src/death.md

 Threads are weak.
 Function call graphs, though not incredibly hefty, are hefty enough to be avoided for thread-wise execution.

-That said, GPU programming is hard, and most people are not working alone.
+On the other hand, GPU programming is hard, and most people are not working alone.
 If there's only one GPU programmer and several other lab mates all wanting to use their GPU code, then it makes sense to allow for some flexibility.
-For that reason, even though function pointers are not straightforward, it's incredibly common for GPU programmers to simulate this functionality in other ways.
+For that reason, even though function pointers are not straightforward, it's incredibly common for GPU programmers to simulate them in other ways.
 Let's discuss how:

 1. *The CUDA Approach*: As mentioned earlier, CUDA actually *does* allow for function pointers on the GPU.
 The problem is that they are limited only to functions compiled in the same CuModule.
 This effectively means there are two options for simulating general function pointers on CUDA-capable devices:
     1. Mess around with the compilation of the code, itself, to make sure that the appropriate functions are in the same CuModule.
-There are actually CMake commands to do this.
+This is common enough that there are actually CMake commands to do this.
-    2. Send the functions in to your kernel as an Abstract Syntax Tree (or Expression Tree) and parse that on the GPU.
-To do this, you just need to make sure that all the functions necessary for parsing the AST are in the same module.
+    2. Send the functions in to your kernel as an Abstract Syntax Tree (or expression tree if you are lucky) and parse that on the GPU.
+To do this, you just need to make sure that all the functions necessary for parsing the user-provided code are in the same module.
 2. *The OpenCL Approach*: This approach is way, way easier.
-Because OpenCL (and OpenGL / Vulkan) separate out the compilation of kernels (shaders), all you need to do to simulate function pointers is throw user code directly into the string that eventually turns into a kernel.
+Because OpenCL (and OpenGL / Vulkan) separate out the compilation of kernels (or shaders), all you need to do to simulate function pointers is throw user code directly into the string that eventually turns into a kernel.
 For this reason, I often say that "OpenCL has the best metaprogramming of any language I've ever used."
 It's just so easy to work with.

+I have personally implemented all of these approaches (CUDA 1 & 2, OpenCL, and GLSL / OpenGL) before during my PhD.
+It took maybe a month to do everything in CUDA and a few days to do it in OpenCL.
+Since then, I have had to solve this problem time and time again in a variety of different ways.
+It always comes up.
+It's so common that I have often made the claim that "In 202X, languages are defined by their ability to metaprogram GPU code.
+That is literally the *only* problem that matters."
+It was also the core reason I began exploring non-CUDA options for GPU programming.

 So now let's talk Julia.
 I've been using the language for some time.